Who is he? The Brave Youngster

-Banjo’s mum Sue is a high ranking member in the group and
+Banjo’s mum, Sue, is a high ranking member of the group and

 Banjo has inherited his position from her.
 He is a naturally confident young

-male who already shows a great interest in group politics.
+male who shows a great interest in group politics.
 When the carers are

 trying to move members of this group to enable the cleaning routine to take